grGred/NFT-bug/Readme.md

 ### **Impact**

-For loop trys to access an out-of-bounds index.
+For loop tries to access an out-of-bounds index.

 ### **Proof of Concept**